cypherfox/harper-hall.de/content/pages/the-holy-grails-of-dev-ops.md

 virtual machines or the [Metal Stack](https://metal-stack.io/) for Kubernetes based container solutions.

+### Corollary 1.3: Any approval processes for resources must be abstracted away.

 Where many organisations squander the capabilities offered by an API driven procurement of resources is the process required of users to gain access to these resources.
 This can often be traced back to a lack of